mmena1/dotfiles/README.md

 ## Installation

-> NOTE: Only works for Arch based distros.
+> NOTE: Only works for Ubuntu and Arch based distros.
 May change in the future.

 Dotfiles are installed by running the following commands in your terminal: